esquaredgit/Bioinformatics/clusteringProj/figures/README.md

-Pictures and figures to be used in the report.
+Pictures and figures to be used in the report (line_Av_5Centers is the primary model to be used for the clustering portion of the report).

 For the expression vectors we tested a couple of different cleaning methods:
 1. We removed a vector from the matrix entirely if it was incomplete.
 Items using this data are marked "Rm" for "remove."